If you’re looking to get ahead of the game in your freelance career, this bumper list of 52 tips for freelancers is exactly what you need.

 Similarly, people who’ve always had an employer dealing with their tax and social security payments will never understand the stress and anxiety around dealing with annual tax returns and other bureaucracy.

 This freelance tip offers a solution to the one above: find freelance friends.
 Whether they are the other self-employed people in your existing circle, or people you meet online or via networking events, it’s wise to build up a group of supportive people who actually do understand what freelance life is all about.

 When I’m feeling positive about working freelance, my work and personal life can blend into a single happy existence.
 This isn’t always a bad thing.
 It’s certainly great to wake up on a Monday morning looking forward to the work you have to do, or to sit on a plane enthusiastically typing out a blog post.

 However, there’s a fine line between this state of mind and failing to separate out work time and private time.
-I’ve recently fallen foul of this, taking a couple of “breaks” where I’ve not set any “out of office” responses and aimed for an ill-defined “working holiday.”
+I’ve fallen foul of this in the past, taking “breaks” where I don’t set any “out of office” responses and aim for an ill-defined “working holiday.”

 It doesn’t work.
 Those “breaks” end up feeling like neither one thing or the other.
 You end up feeling like you’re neither relaxing nor working at full capacity.
 Time off should be time OFF, and being strict with yourself is better for your productivity AND your health.

 This expands on the previous point.
 When your days start to continually leak into your evenings, and your working weeks leak into your weekends, you’re laying a path to make yourself unhappy.